-2. (a) Import of CITES listed specimens
+2.(a) Import of CITES listed specimens

-In accordance to the provision of the Native Terrestrial Biodiversity and National Parks Act 2015 (NTBNPA), an import permit is needed for the importation of prescribed wildlife under CITES.
+In accordance to the provision of the Native Terrestrial Biodiversity and National Parks Act 2015 (NTBNPA), an import permit is needed for the importation of prescribed wildlife under CITES for Appendix I and II.
 In that respect CITES import permits are issued by NPCS as the CITES Management Authority of Mauritius against payment of a prescribed fee.
-In addition, export and Re-export CITES permits are issued by NPCS against payment of a prescribed fee.
+In addition, export and Re-export CITES permits are issued by NPCS against payment of a prescribed fee for export of prescribed wildlife and their derivatives.